awesomemotive/missed-scheduled-posts-publisher/readme.txt

 == Frequently Asked Questions ==

-= My post was published late, why? =
+= My scheduled post was published late, why? =

-To avoid impacting the performance of your WordPress site, this plugin checks for scheduled posts once every fifteen minutes.
-This is a compromise as avoiding a performance impact is important as the faster your site loads, the higher Google will rank it in organic search listings.
+To avoid impacting the performance of your WordPress site, the Missed Scheduled Posts Publisher plugin checks for scheduled posts once every fifteen minutes.
+This is important because faster sites tend to rank higher in search results and get more traffic and conversions.

 = I've enabled this on my site, why can't I see it in the admin? =

-Missed Scheduled Posts Publisher is an enable and forget plugin.
-There is no user set up required so once the plugin is enabled, your site's scheduled posts will be checked.
+Missed Scheduled Posts Publisher is a set-and-forget plugin.
+There are no settings, since your site's scheduled posts will automatically be checked when the plugin is installed and activated.